obianuju1/HackDiversitySWEFellowsInterview/README.md

 3. **Completion and Submission**
    - The correct sorted list is submitted via the API.
-   - Your code is pushed to GitHub with a clear, consistent commit history.
+   - Your code is pushed to a **private GitHub fork** with a clear, consistent commit history.
+   - You’ve added `HackDotDiversity` as a collaborator.
+   - A zip file of your code is submitted to the provided Google Form link.

 4. **Use of GitHub**
    - Demonstrate proficiency with Git by committing regularly and following a structured workflow.